Æthelred I of Wessex: The Viking invasions

 The character of Viking attacks on England decisively changed in the year that Æthelred succeeded to the throne.
-Previously the country had suffered from sporadic raids, but now it faced invasion aiming at conquest and settlement.
+Previously the country had suffered from sporadic raids, but now it faced an invasion aiming at conquest and settlement.
 A large force of Vikings, called by contemporaries the Great Heathen Army, arrived in East Anglia.
 King Edmund purchased peace by paying tribute and the Vikings stayed a year building up their strength.
 They then marched on York and conquered Northumbria, installing a puppet king.
-In late 867 they took Nottingham in Mercia and spent the winter there. Æthelred's brother-in-law, King Burgred, appealed to him for help. Æthelred and Alfred led a large West Saxon army to Nottingham and besieged the Vikings, but they refused to leave the safety of the town's defences.
+In late 867, they took Nottingham in Mercia and spent the winter there. Æthelred's brother-in-law, King Burgred, appealed to him for help. Æthelred and Alfred led a large West Saxon army to Nottingham and besieged the Vikings, but they refused to leave the safety of the town's defences.
 The combined Mercian and West Saxon armies were unable to breach the earth ramparts and ditch, and eventually Burgred bought them off.
 The Vikings then went back to York.

-In 869 the Vikings returned to East Anglia and conquered the kingdom, killing King Edmund.
-In December 870 they launched an attempt to conquer Wessex led by Kings Bagsecg and Halfdan.
+In 869, the Vikings returned to East Anglia and conquered the kingdom, killing King Edmund.
+In December 870, they launched an attempt to conquer Wessex led by Kings Bagsecg and Halfdan.
 They occupied Reading on around 28 December.
 The town is between the Thames and Kennet rivers, and they set about building a ditch and rampart on the southern side between the two rivers.
 Three days after their arrival they sent out a large foraging party, which was defeated by an army of local levies under the command of Æthelwulf, Ealdorman of Berkshire, at the Battle of Englefield.
 After another four days, on about 4 January 871, Æthelred and Alfred brought up the main West Saxon army and joined Æthelwulf's forces for an attack on the Danes in the Battle of Reading.
 The West Saxons fought their way to the town, slaughtering all the Danes they found outside, but when they reached the town gate the Vikings burst out and defeated the West Saxons with a successful counter-attack.
 Among the dead was Æthelwulf, whose body was secretly carried off to be buried in his native Derby.
 According to the twelfth-century chronicler Gaimar, Æthelred and Alfred only escaped due to their better knowledge of the local terrain, which allowed them to lose their pursuers by fording the River Loddon at Twyford and going on to Whistley Green, which is around 6 mi east of Reading.